jayasurya0007/stock-spot/README.md

 ### For Merchants:
 1. Click "Register" and select "Merchant"
+2. **Auto-Location Setup**: Enable GPS for automatic location detection
+3. **Smart Address**: Use "Get Address from Location" for precise shop address
-2. Provide your business information and location
+4. Provide your business information and contact details
-3. Start adding your products to the catalog
+5. Start adding your products to the catalog
-4. Configure your notification preferences
+6. Configure your notification preferences
-5. Begin receiving customer searches immediately
+7. Begin receiving customer searches immediately

 ## 📄 Open Source License